NCERT Solutions for Class 6 Science Chapter 11 - Nature's Treasure

 Answer:

-But the gas stove will still work as usual, even though there is no sun, they can cook food.
+But the gas stove will still work as usual, even though there is no sun, and they can cook food.

 Question 14.
-Fill up the blanks using the following terms— (fossil fuels, forest, air, petroleum, coal, water and nonrenewable resource).
+Fill up the blanks using the following terms: (fossil fuels, forest, air, petroleum, coal, water, and nonrenewable resource).

-flow charr
+flow chart

 Answer: